intel/clear-linux-dissector/README.md

 ````
 #### bundles2packages

-The bundles2packages utility takes a list of bundles and returns a list of packages directly defined by those bundles.
-The tool does not pull in package dependencies
+The bundles2packages utility takes a list of bundles and returns the full list of packages (both directly listed in the bundle specification and the resulting package dependencies)

 ````
 $ bundles2packages --help